edtechjeff/HowTo/HowTo/Intune/Apps/Windows/MSIAppDeployment/readme.md

 ![alt text](./Assets/2.png)

-8. Next specifiy the name of the file and press enter
+8. Next specify the name of the file and press enter

 ![alt text](./Assets/3.png)